Hug0Vincent/sources/content/page/about.md

 ---

 I'm actually student in computer science in the field of cybersecurity.
 I didn’t know anything about IT security and hacking few years ago.
 I first learn with Damn Vulnerable Web App (DVWA), and then I discovered Root-me.
 Since then I've learned a lot and I love learning new things and solving some hacking challenges.
-I'm now playing CTF with Beers4flags.

 I've done this blog to host my write-ups and some posts about privacy or personal hacking stuff.